 At the end of the comment period for the Pre-Application Scoping Report, the Scoping Report (i.e. Draft Scoping Report for comment) will be revised in response to feedback received from I&APs.
-All comments received and responses to the comments will be incorporated into Scoping Report (i.e. Final Scoping Report) which will be submitted to the DEA&DP who will then have 43 days to accept / accept on condition(s).
+All comments received and responses to the comments will be incorporated into Scoping Report (i.e. Final Scoping Report) will be submitted to the DEA&DP who will then have 43 days to accept/accept on condition(s) the Final Scoping Report and Plan of Study.
 Once the Final Scoping Report has been accepted by the Department, the Draft Environmental Impact Report (EIR) will be compiled.
 The Draft EIR will address comments raised by I&APs during the Scoping Report phase.
-The Draft EIR will also include outstanding specialist reports.
+The Draft EIR will also include any outstanding specialist reports.
 The Draft EIR (for comment) will then be sent out to I&APs for comment.
-After the 30-day commenting period, comments from I&APs and state organisations will be included, and addressed, in the Final EIR.
-This report will be submitted to DEA&DP for final decision making.
+After the 30-day commenting period, comments from I&APs and state organizations will be included, and addressed, in the Final EIR.
+This report will be submitted to DEA&DP for final decision-making.

-Correspondence with I&APs will be via post, telephone, email, and / or newspaper advertisements.
+Correspondence with I&APs will be via post, telephone, email, and/or newspaper advertisements.